Becoming carbon neutral

 Global emissions must fall by 7.6% every year from now until 2030 to stay within the 1.5°C ceiling on temperature rises that scientists say is necessary to avoid disastrous consequences.
 One of Data Respons’ core values is to take responsibility, and we acknowledge that slowing down climate change is one of the greatest challenges we need to take on in our time.

-In order to be positive factor in the fight against climate change we are reducing our own emissions and we are focusing on developing technology that matters to the planet.
-We have set a target to make our company carbon neutral by 2025.
-To become a carbon neutral Data Respons needs to reduce its emissions throughout the entire value chain.
-And, we need to start with understanding how much carbon we are responsible for emitting.
+In order to be a positive factor in the fight against climate change, we are reducing our own emissions and we are focusing on developing technology that matters to the planet.
+We have set the target to become carbon neutral by 2025.
+To succeed Data Respons needs to reduce its emissions throughout the entire value chain.
+We also need to start understanding how much carbon we actually are responsible for emitting.

 To zero from what?